 Inspection of the host pipe

-Deposits are no rarity in old pipelines.
-A clear picture of the condition in the rehabilitation section is immensely important for a successful installation of Primus Line®.
+Tuberculation is common in old pipelines.
+A clear picture of the condition of the rehabilitation section is very important for a successful installation of Primus Line®.

-Visual inspection systems with high-resolution cameras and a large movement range provide not only detailed recordings of the inside of the pipe, which are essential for a precise preparation of the pipe cleaning measure.
+Visual inspection systems with high-resolution cameras and a large range of motion provide detailed recordings of the inside of the pipe, which are essential for efficient and productive pipe cleaning.
 They also pull through a pilot rope for the winches placed at start and end pit.

 Cleaning of the host pipe

 Proven mechanical procedures with spring steel scrapers and rubber discs reliably clean the pipe from encrusted deposits and loose debris - checked by a second camera inspection.

-That way a free inner diameter is established for the installation of the liner.
+A free inner diameter is necessary for the installation of the liner.

 Installation of the liner